 In September 2021, Amazon committed $1.2 billion to provide 300,000 employees with access to education and skills training programs through 2025 as part of Amazon’s Upskilling 2025 pledge.

-- AWS Grow Our Own Talent: on-the-job training and job placement opportunities to Amazon employees and entry-level candidates with non-traditional backgrounds.
+- AWS Grow Our Own Talent: On-the-job training and job placement opportunities for Amazon employees and entry-level candidates with non-traditional backgrounds.

 3. SupportWorks

 Supportworks, a home services company, prioritized leadership development to enhance employee skills and cultivate a new generation of management.
-This initiative not only broadened their pool of potential future leaders but also fostered a company culture centered around employee growth.
+This initiative broadened their pool of potential future leaders and fostered a company culture centered around employee growth.

 In response to the challenges posed by the pandemic, including managing a hybrid workforce and integrating new technologies, Supportworks recognized the necessity of a hybrid learning strategy that catered to their employees.

-To achieve this, the company adopted a blended learning approach for their ManagementU program, combining live, instructor-led sessions with self-paced online learning.
+To achieve this, the company adopted a blended learning approach for its ManagementU program, combining live, instructor-led sessions with self-paced online learning.
 This program was developed through the collaborative efforts of in-house experts, company leaders, and the L&D team.
-The curriculum covered a variety of topics, from recruitment and onboarding to communication strategies.
+The curriculum covered various topics, from recruitment and onboarding to communication strategies.

 As a result, participants with different experiences and backgrounds get a baseline level of knowledge that they are more likely to retain and use.
 So, when the same learners attend in-person upskilling programs, they already have basic leadership skills and can pursue a new career path.